hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

     Each active member of record at the time of the meeting is entitled to one and only one vote on any matter requiring membership voting.
-    Voting on resolutions happens by secret ballot.
+    Voting on resolutions happens by secret ballot.[^16]

   2. **Action at a Meeting** – The president or other designee, as determined by the board of directors, shall chair at membership